 In some cases, a PASH mass is microscopic and produces no symptoms.
 However, PASH can also present as a larger mass.
 When the mass can be felt, it’s usually firm and moveable.

-According to research out of the Mayo Clinic, the answer is no. In fact, the study found that women with PASH had a lower risk of breast cancer, though they cannot explain why.
-The study looked at over 9,000 biopsies undertaken on women with benign breast disease.
-While women with PASH tended to be younger than the other study subjects, the two groups had similar family medical histories when it came to breast cancer.
+The study looked at over 9,000 biopsies performed in women with benign breast disease.
+While women with PASH tended to be younger than the other study participants, the two groups had similar family medical histories when it came to breast cancer.

-In many cases, PASH is a diagnosis that is made incidentally.
-A diagnosis often occurs when a woman is having a routine mammogram or undergoing a breast biopsy for another breast condition, such as a fibroadenoma.
+In many cases, PASH is an incidental diagnosis.
+It often occurs when a woman is having a routine mammogram or undergoing a breast biopsy for another breast condition like fibroadenoma.
 (Fibroadenoma is another type of painless breast lump that can be confused with PASH.)

-Whenever a breast lump is discovered, it’s best to check in with your doctor.
-Your doctor may order additional imaging tests, such as an ultrasound or MRI.
-Your doctor may also suggest you undergo a core needle biopsy.
-This is a procedure, usually done using a local anesthetic to numb the area, in which a hollow needle is inserted into the breast to remove tissue for sampling.
+This is a procedure that’s usually done using a local anesthetic to numb the area.
+During the procedure, a hollow needle is inserted into the breast to remove tissue for sampling.
 The sample is then sent to a lab for evaluation and a definitive diagnosis.

 For PASH masses that are not producing symptoms, your doctor may recommend a wait-and-watch approach.
 The masses do tend to grow over time, and regular follow-up (often with mammography) is advised.

 Even with removal, PASH can return.
-Up to 7 percent of people will have a recurrence of PASH.
+Roughly, 7-26% of people will have a recurrence of PASH.
 Surgeons often cut out a wide margin of healthy tissue around the mass to help prevent a regrowth.

 Because the condition can mimic breast cancer as well as noncancerous breast lumps like fibroadenomas, it needs investigation, evaluation, and follow-up.
-Make an appointment with your doctor at first notice of a breast lump, and follow recommended guidelines for mammograms.
+Make an appointment with your doctor at the first notice of a breast lump and follow recommended guidelines for mammograms.